Acacia excelsa: Taxonomy

-Distribution
+Distribution and habitat

 It has a wide-ranging but scattered distribution throughout inland parts of southern inland Queensland extending into northern and central New South Wales.
 In New South Wales it is found as far south as Condbolin and as far east as Warialda.
 It is found growing in sandy loamy soils as a part of open woodland or savannah grassland communities.